yulong000/YLTools/YLTools/Pods/Target Support Files/Pods-YLTools/Pods-YLTools-acknowledgements.markdown

 WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## UMAPM

+Copyright 2011 - 2020 umeng.com.
+All rights reserved.

 ## UMCCommon

-Copyright 2011 - 2019 umeng.com.
+Copyright 2011 - 2021 umeng.com.
 All rights reserved.

 ## UMCShare

+Copyright 2011 - 2021 umeng.com.
+All rights reserved.

+## UMDevice

-Copyright 2011 - 2018 umeng.com.
+Copyright 2011 - 2021 umeng.com.
 All rights reserved.

 ## WechatOpenSDK